bahulneel/openttd-coopetition/README.md

   - All shared goals are completed AND at least one company has completed all personal goals, OR
   - A week has passed in game time (28 days)
 - At the end of each week, a summary will be displayed showing progress and contributions

+### Multiplayer Compatibility

+As a server-side mod, Coopetition is designed specifically for multiplayer games:

+- All players see the same shared goals and progress
+- Each player can only see their own personal goals
+- The leaderboard is visible to all players
+- Goal progress updates in real-time for all connected players

 ## Configuration